 - have asthma.

-- have low magnesium levels in your blood.
+- have low magnesium levels, low calcium levels and low potassium levels in your blood.

 - have ulcerative colitis or Crohn's disease (inflammatory bowel disease or IBD).